zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 processes will tend to become unmaintainable and resistant to refactoring.

-It seems that the only way to bypass the above-mentioned issues is to try to directly map the context domain onto the proto-domain, regardless of the diverse character of the two domains, and avoid any intermediary processing.
+It seems that the only way to bypass the above-mentioned issues is to try to **map directly** the context domain onto the proto-domain, regardless of the diverse character of the two domains, and avoid any intermediary processing.

 In the following paragraph I will present an example on which I would like